Rosie (Toumanian) Nisanyan

 Culture

-Remembering the Armenian Genocide through art
+Remembering the genocide through art

 Art has a way of helping people express, process and heal from trauma, regardless of whether that trauma happened to…